-Statistical evaluations of analytes in groundwater at MW-1603 have been conducted previously (EHS Support, 2019a, 2019b, 2020, 2021a, 2021b, 2021c, 2022).
+Statistical evaluations of analytes in groundwater at MW-1603 were conducted as part of prior ASD investigations3.
 The evaluations concluded that groundwater in the vicinity of MW-1603 is statistically the same as that which the United States Geological Survey (USGS) reported for regional background (Ruppert et al., 2000) for arsenic, boron, calcium, chloride, chromium, fluoride, molybdenum, potassium, sodium, and strontium.